dhcchh/vct-hackathon-esports-manager/README.md

 6. **Streamlit**
    A **frontend interface** for user interaction.
 It powers a chat interface where users can ask questions and receive real-time team recommendations and player insights.

 This core architecture integrates AI, database, frontend, and cloud storage components to deliver team building recommendations and player performance analysis.
+A visulisation of the overall architechture is provided below

 ![RAG-architechture](https://github.com/user-attachments/assets/7e607642-563f-4533-abd4-4e97120515c9)